 Then it hit me.

-The reason I started working on my garden again was because I’d seen those beautiful garden images on Pinterest and after a while they stirred my motivation to actually go buy the paint to transform my garden.
+The reason I started working on my garden again was that I’d seen those beautiful garden images on Pinterest and after a while, they stirred my motivation to actually go buy the paint to transform my garden.

-When I lack the will to write, I’ll pick up a little book ex-dreamer KB gave me called Fruitflesh: Seeds of Inspiration for Women Who Write by Gayle Brandeis.
+When I lack the will to write, I’ll pick up a little book called Fruitflesh: Seeds of Inspiration for Women Who Write by Gayle Brandeis.
 This book takes me out of my practical mind into a place where suddenly I MUST go write about oranges.

 Need to apply for a new job?